Welcome to EMMIR

 Applications are now open

-Head over to the 'Applications' section in order to start your EMMIR journey - applications for scholarships are open until 20 December.
+Head over to the 'Applications' section in order to start your EMMIR journey - applications for self-funded students are open until 5 July.
 Don't miss your chance to apply!

 What is EMMIR?